jgh9094/SelectionSchemesDiagnostics/diagnostics-ideas.md

     - Purpose:
       - This will allow us to see if selection schemes can reach the target objective, even though there are multiple ways to get there.
       - Orgs will try to exploit a specific internal value.
     - Literature:
       - Exploration and Exploitation in Evolutionary Algorithms: A Survey
     - ORG Structure:
+      - Organisms are length-K vectors of doubles.
       - K internal values (vector of k values).
         - [v1, v2, ..., vk]
       - Mutations can increase or decrease a specific K value.
-      - No instructions required, since org is essentially a bit string.
     - Problem:
-      - Given K values and some integer objective X, how close can the organisms get to X?
+      - The environment is represented as K targets, each target _i_ corresponding to position _i_ in organism genomes.
+      - Goal: to maximize fitness, each position in a genome should be as close as possible to the associated target _i_.
       - fitness(org) = |X - vi|, where vi is the internal value at position i.
     - Analysis:
       - How close to X can orgs get?
       - Could add neutral space around targets?
       - Phenotypic diversity
       - Phylogenetic tree
       - Solution count
         - A solution is an org that has at least 1 internal value that has reached X
     - Extension:
       - K numbers, all K internal values need to be X
       - As there are more and more numbers do you lose precision?
       - Add neutral space around targets

   - Structured Exploitation Diagnostic - Structured K Values
     - Purpose:
       - Some problems are structured in such a way where they require approach building block when trying to reach a solution.
       - This provides more of a relationship between the orgs internal values.
     - Literature:
       - Exploration and Exploitation in Evolutionary Algorithms: A Survey
     - ORG Structure:
+      - Organisms are length-K vectors of doubles.
       - K internal values (vector of k values)
         - [v1, v2, ..., vk]
       - Mutations can increase or decrease a specific k value
-      - No instructions required, since org is essentially a bit string
     - Problem:
+      - The environment is represented as K targets, each target _i_ corresponding to position _i_ in organism genomes.
+      - Evaluation:
-      - As you go from the start (v1), the second value only gets evaluated if it's equal to or greater the first value.
+        - Starting from the beginning of an organism's genome, the subsequent value is evaluated only if it is greater than or equal to the first value.
-      - K internal values targeting X.
-      - Need to optimize the first value, then second value, etc.
+      - Evolution should optimize the first value, then the second, then third, _etc._
       - fitness(org) = |X - v1| + ... + |X - Vj|
         - v1 <= ... <= vj
-      - Take org with minimum error
     - Analysis:
       - See how long the streak of successful internal values grows
       - Phenotypic diversity